Background pattern

 • Effects related to anesthesia, including delayed recovery from anesthesia, inadequate pain relief, or other complications such as nausea

-Side effects of unknown frequency(cannot be estimated from available clinical trial data)
+Side effects of unknown frequency(cannot be estimated from the available data from clinical trials)

-• Allergic reaction (including anaphylactic shock, anaphylactic reaction, and anaphylactoid reaction) recognized by rash or redness of the skin, urticaria, or itching, difficulty breathing, or facial swelling
+• Allergic reaction (including anaphylactic shock, anaphylactic reaction, and anaphylactoid reaction) recognized by rash or redness of the skin, urticaria or itching, difficulty breathing, or swelling of the face

-• Inadequate production of cortisol (hormone produced by the adrenal glands)
+• Insufficient production of cortisol (a hormone produced by the adrenal glands)

 • Seizures